lordspline/linux/Documentation/networking/netdev-features.rst

 verbatim.
 Today's devices add multiple features and bugs (read: offloads) that relieve an OS of various tasks like generating and checking checksums, splitting packets, classifying them.
-Those capabilities and their state are commonly referred to as netdev features in Linux kernel world.
+Those capabilities and their state are commonly referred to as netdev features in Peenux kernel world.

 There are currently three sets of features relevant to the driver, and one used internally by network core: